 Sadly, innocent people are injured in property mishaps every single day in North Carolina.
 Customers slip and fall on slick sales floors, hotel guests are injured in defective swimming pools, house guests are injured when a friend’s pet attacks without warning, etc. In all these cases, justice is available to those who are hurt unfairly.

-At The Law Offices of Michael A. DeMayo ®, we care about the rights of those who are injured under someone else’s care.
+At DeMayo Law Offices, we care about the rights of those who are injured under someone else’s care.
 We want you to understand what those rights are and how to protect them.

 Slip and Fall